-The €1.8 billion shareholder loan is divided into four tranches of different sizes and maturities (three, five, seven, and 10 years).
+The €1.8 billion shareholder loan is divided into four tranches of different sizes and maturities (due 2012, 2014, 2016, and 2019).
 The 10-year €350 million tranche contains an equity conversion element, triggered if Enexis risks breaching regulatory minimum credit metrics or covenants in its loan agreements.
-We understand that interest on the shareholder loans is nondeferrable, that the trigger levels are substantially below Enexis' expected credit metrics, and that Enexis intends to refinance the shareholder loans on the debt capital market when they fall due, and we view the loans as debt in our analysis.
+We understand that interest on the shareholder loan is nondeferrable, that the trigger levels are substantially below Enexis' expected credit metrics, and that Enexis intends to refinance the shareholder loan on the debt capital market when it falls due.
+We view the loan as debt in our analysis.